 Evolution is one of the complex phenomenon linked with heredity, environment, geographic location of the inhabitants and many other factors.
 Evolution is the gradual change in the inherited characteristics of individual species.
 Charles Darwin is well known as the father of evolution and his wok Darwinism has gained attention from many biologists around the world.
 Darwin`s work was based on the principles of genetics written by Mendel explained.
 Mendel framed the most popular theory of genetics.
 It is very difficult to express what precisely influence the evolution because each of us interact with the environment differently and behave in a certain way as a result individuals become unique over a period of time.
 Some of the underlying mechanisms of evolution are explained below.

 Mutation is the key factor responsible for evolution.
-Although every mutation cannot be categorised as productive, a gradual and healthy mutation end up inheriting some useful traits in the progeny.
+Although every mutation cannot be categorized as productive, a gradual and healthy mutation end up inheriting some useful traits in the progeny.
 Lesser the gap between the generations, greater the similarity.
-Mutation is a random change in an individual’s genetic makeup of the offsprings resulting in a set of useful variations.
+Mutation is a random change in an individual’s genetic makeup of the off springs resulting in a set of useful variations.
 As a result of the random variation in the gene- pool, individuals obtain some In the short-term, mutations can be benign but they benefit in their long-term.
 One of the best examples is the evolution of human species for over centuries.

 gene flow refers to how the genes transfer between different individuals.
 The genes transfer between the individuals under a variety of influences.
 One of them is the migration of individuals and groups from a place to another.
 When people migrate, there is a geographical mixing of individuals help in promoting the formation of unique breeds possessing many positive traits such as resistance against illnesses, being tall, attractive etc.